usa-npn/rnpn/cran-comments.md

 http://cran.r-project.org/web/packages/policies.html

-## Resubmission

-This is a re-submission.
-In this version I have fixed invalid and/or redirecting links present in the documentation.

-## Previous cran-comments

 ## Test environments

-R CMD CHECK passed on local Windows 10 and Ubuntu 18 using R 4.0.2 Also passed checks on Github Actions on macOS, Windows with R 3.6 and ubuntu 16 using R 3.5.
+R CMD CHECK passed on local Windows 10 and Ubuntu 18 using R 4.0.2 Also passed checks on Github Actions on macOS, Windows with R 4.0 and ubuntu 16 using R 3.5.

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-Changing maintainers.
-This project is transitioning to a new maintainer.

 ## Downstream dependencies

 There were no downstream dependencies.

 ## Other Notes

-This version is a total overhaul of the previous version of the package currently available on CRAN.
+This version is a response to a test failure that occurred when a remote resource went down.
+It became apparent that the package didn't gracefully fail in these cases.
+This release adds actual graceful failing mechanisms for end users and prevents the tests from outright failing when the resource is down.

 Thanks!